 Film sets consist of multiple departments, and each department is allocated resources according to the project’s requirements.
 However, this can cause friction between departments.

 For example, the camera department might be frustrated that the art department’s budget is higher.
-According to Abadjian, it is essential to make it known that,
+According to Abadjian:

 A disconnect between different departments creates a bad working environment for everyone involved, which leads to delays and additional expenses.